 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Signal Hill is under the jurisdiction of the L.A.
 County Department of Health (LACDPH).
 The information below is provided as a courtesy to assist you in receiving a COVID-19 vaccine/booster and/or learn more about the available vaccines.
-See this FAQ for Vaccines from LACDPH (PDF) and learn more about the vaccines from the CDC.
+See this FAQs for Vaccines from LACDPH and learn more about the vaccines from the CDC.
 Also see here and below for information about third/booster doses.
 Getting vaccinated and staying up-to-date on vaccines can protect you from severe illness, hospitalization, and dealth from COVID-19.
 Vaccines can also reduce the spread of COVID-19 and limit the virus's ability to create new and dangerous variants.

 Please stay up-to-date on your COVID-19 vaccination series.
 Booster doses are becoming increasingly important to protect against severe illness from new variants of COVID-19.
 Please consider getting a booster dose as soon as you are eligible.

-Everyone age 5 and older is now eligible to receive a COVID-19 vaccine.
+CDC recommends everyone ages 6 months and older get vaccinated against COVID-19.
 The vaccine is free.
 You do not need health insurance, and you do not need to prove citizenship/immigration status.
 Residents 18 and older may receive any of the FDA/CDC approved vaccine brands: a two-dose series of either Pfizer or Moderna, or a single dose of Johnson & Johnson.
 The Pfizer and Moderna COVID-19 vaccines are strongly recommended for both primary and booster vaccination.
 They offer better protection against COVID-19.

 Signal Hill residents may receive a vaccine/booster through L.A.
 County, the City of Long Beach, a local pharmacy, health care provider, or clinic.
 Those scheduling their second, third or booster dose of the COVID-19 vaccine must bring the vaccination record card given to them with their first dose.
 Please use all available methods to find a vaccination location and time that fits your needs: